 Plants That Grow in Zone 8

-Here in the foothills of the Sierra mountains, we're in zone 8, the most extreme cold does not get below 15° F. I live in an area that gets about 55" of rain and some snow in the winter, and is hot and dry during the summer months.
+Here in the foothills of the Sierra mountains, we're in zone 8, the most extreme cold does not get below 15° F. I live in an area that gets about 55 inches of rain and some snow in the winter, and is hot and dry during the summer months.
 In the sunny parts of the yard even plants that are claimed to grow in "full sun" sometimes can't take it.

-Plants that Grow in Poor Soil
+Plants That Grow in Poor Soil

 I have poor clay soil.
 I do add some amendments when I first plant, but thereafter feeding is infrequent.
 I've planted a lot of plants that could not handle the environment, and some that survived and are thriving.
 If you're anything like me it's best to focus your gardening efforts more on plants those plants that do well in your area without too much pampering.